 Prior to joining Thompson Burton PLLC, Melissa was an attorney at Parker Hudson Rainer & Dobbs LLP in Atlanta and at Bradley Arant Boult Cummings LLP in Nashville.

-Melissa is a member of the Nashville Bar Association, the American Bar Association, and the Junior League of Nashville.
-Melissa is active in the community and serves as a volunteer at Youth Encouragement Services.
+Melissa is a member of the Nashville Bar Association and a sustaining member of the Junior League of Nashville.
+Melissa is active in the community and serves on the Board of Directors for the Martha O’Bryan Center.